Siddle FamilyTartan

 I visited the palace for security reasons, and as a friend, for a while and she corresponded with me by letter and telephone.
 When the arrangement ceased the press tried to say that I had been discredited and would not be allowed there again ever.
 The Queen Mother objected to this because every single word that they came out with was a complete and utter lie and not in anybody's interests.
 She sorted the situation out on my behalf to restore my name which she did.
 She was a very lonely little lady there all those years at Holyroodhouse Palace though.

 My mother finally died on the 25th March, 2021, at Kettering General Hospital, Northamptonshire.
-She was born Jean Crawford and the conversion of the crawford's Lindsay line dance tartan to a Siddle Plaid is a tribute to the life and times of her family going all the way back to the ancestor Sir Gregan Crawford of Lanarkshire, Lowland Scotland.
+She was born Jean Crawford and the conversion of the crawford's Lindsay dance tartan to a Siddle Plaid is a tribute to the life and times of her family going all the way back to the ancestor Sir Gregan Crawford of Lanarkshire, Lowland Scotland.

 Siddle Tartan Registration Details